gscontras/probLang/notes.md

   MH changed code etc.
 - I kept all changes made in a maximally conservative merge;

+# Chapter 10: summary

+- added comments on computational tractability of Bayesian inference to end of Section 1 (removed from list in Section 2); added reference to Vul et al.
+- filled in some prose to address Section 2's bullet points

 # Appendix

 - added new appendix chapter 01: introduction to Bayes etc.